-Usage of gender-neutral and racially sensitive terminology
+Usage of ability and disability, gender-neutral and racially sensitive terminology.

 “Calvin College is committed to creating a campus environment which honors the diversity of gender and race in the Christian community.
 Since language is a powerful influence in our academic community, we are committed to using inclusive language in all areas of the Calvin community’s life,” says the “Policy on Inclusive Language,” adopted by Calvin on Nov.
 2, 1992.